processone/docs.ejabberd.im/content/admin/configuration/modules.md

     randomly generated one, so they can’t login anymore unless a server administrator changes their password again.
 It is possible to define the reason of the ban.
 The new password also includes the reason and the date and time of the ban.
-For example, if this command is
-    called: *ejabberdctl vhost example.org ban-account boby "Spammed rooms"*, then the sessions of the local account which JID is
-    <boby@example.org> will be kicked, and its password will be set to
-    something like this:
-    *BANNED\_ACCOUNT—20080425T21:45:07—2176635—Spammed\_rooms*
+See an example below.

  -   *pushroster* (and *pushroster-all*): The roster file must be placed, if using Windows, on the directory where you installed ejabberd: